martell/ellcc/libecc/src/nghttp2/doc/types.rst

     :macro:`NGHTTP2_FLAG_END_STREAM` set, and
     :macro:`NGHTTP2_DATA_FLAG_EOF` flag is set to *\*data_flags*, DATA frame will have END_STREAM flag set.
 Usually, this is expected behaviour and all are fine.
-One exception is send trailer header fields.
-You cannot send trailers after sending frame with END_STREAM set.
+One exception is send trailer fields.
+    You cannot send trailer fields after sending frame with END_STREAM set.
 To avoid this problem, one can set :macro:`NGHTTP2_DATA_FLAG_NO_END_STREAM` along with
     :macro:`NGHTTP2_DATA_FLAG_EOF` to signal the library not to set END_STREAM in DATA frame.
-Then application can use `nghttp2_submit_trailer()` to send trailers.
+Then application can use `nghttp2_submit_trailer()` to send trailer fields.
     `nghttp2_submit_trailer()` can be called inside this callback.

     If the application wants to postpone DATA frames (e.g.,